giomasce/mmpp/README.md

 ### Linux

 First you need to install the dependencies.
-On Debian-based systems this is usually as hard as giving the command
+On Debian-based systems this is usually as hard as giving this command to a terminal:

     sudo apt-get install git build-essential libz3-dev libmicrohttpd-dev qt5-default libboost-all-dev node-typescript

+Other Linux distributions will require some similar command, depending on the distribution package manager.

-Then you create a new direcory for the build and run qmake and then make there:
+Then you create a new direcory for the build and run `qmake` and then `make` there:

     git clone https://github.com/giomasce/mmpp.git
     cd mmpp